jonathanAcc/GPA-Calculator-With-CPP/README.md

     std::cout << "Select mode for input score number 1).integer or 2).float?: ";
     std::cin >> selectMode;
 ```
-Next check number from "selectMode" and get number with variables i declear before then pass in parameter for return GPA.
+Next check number from "selectMode" and get number with variables i declare  before then pass in parameter for return GPA.
 The return 0 is for main function.
 ```cpp
 if (selectMode == 1) {
         std::cout << "Enter score in Integer: ";